What is LACLS?

 For the latest information, contact Prof. Sarah Moody, Director of LACLS, email@example.com.
 She is the advisor for the LACLS minor.

 Program Completion Requirements:

-- A total of 6 hours of language training taken outside of the minor in one or more of the following: Spanish; Portuguese; French; Dutch; and indigenous language or any creole language having a historical or current association with Latin American or the Caribbean.
-Grades in the language courses will not be computed into the minor grade point average.
+* A total of 6 hours of language training taken outside of the minor in one or more of the following: Spanish; Portuguese; French; Dutch; any indigenous or creole language having a historical or current association with Latin America or the Caribbean.
+Grades in the language courses will not be computed into the minor GPA.